apache/pulsar/site2/docs/concepts-messaging.md

 > **Note**
 > If batching is enabled, all messages in one batch are redelivered to the consumer.

-### Negative Redelivery Backoff
+### Negative redelivery backoff

-In general, the consumer is not able to process the message successfully, what we can use [Negative acknowledgement](concepts-messaging.md#Negative acknowledgement) and redeliver the message after processing the message failure so that the message can be redelivered to other consumers(for the Shared subscription).
+In general, consumers are not able to process messages successfully.
+In this case, you can use [negative acknowledgement](concepts-messaging.md#negative-acknowledgement) and redeliver the messages after processing message failures, so that the messages can be redelivered to other consumers (for the Shared subscription).

-But this is not flexible enough, so we introduce a redelivery backoff mechanism which we can achieve redelivery with different delays according to the number of times the message is retried.
+But this is not flexible enough.
+A better way is to use the **redelivery backoff mechanism**.
+You can redeliver messages with different delays by setting the number of times the messages is retried.

 If you want to use `Negative Redelivery Backoff`, you can use the following API.